Polymarket: 2024 United States elections

-The divergence continued into mid October 2024, showing Trump with 60% odds on October 18.
+The divergence continued into mid-October 2024, showing Trump with 60% odds on October 18.
 The Wall Street Journal reported the market moves might be a mirage created by four bettors with about $30 million in Trump wagers, though the bets were not necessarily nefarious.
 The four bettors behaved in similar fashion, leading at least one blockchain analyst to conclude there was "strong reason to believe they are the same entity."
 Polymarket initiated an investigation of potential market manipulation for an influence campaign in favor of the Donald Trump 2024 presidential campaign.
 The company confirmed on October 24 that the four accounts were controlled by one French trader with "extensive trading experience and a financial services background," finding no evidence of efforts at market manipulation.
 The trader ultimately won $85 million upon Trump's victory.

-ZachXBT, a blockchain investigator, identified an account that won about $13 million betting on Donald Trump and linked it to George Cottrell, a British political adviser associated with Nigel Farage.
+In October 2025, Intercontinental Exchange (ICE) invested $2 billion in Polymarket, bringing the company's valuation to $9 billion.

 Relationship with Trump family

 The second Donald Trump administration eased the regulatory environment for Polymarket.
 In July 2025, the Commodity Futures Trading Commission (CFTC) and Department of Justice ended a probe into Polymarket.
-The CFTC under the Joe Biden administration had entered into a settlement with Polymarket whereby Polymarket agreed to wind down US operations after being accused of running an illegal exchange.
-Donald Trump Jr. has taken on an advisory role at Polymarket.
+The CFTC under the Joe Biden administration had entered into a settlement with Polymarket whereby Polymarket agreed to wind down U.S. operations after being accused of running an illegal exchange.
+In 2025, Donald Trump Jr., a member of the Trump family, has taken on an advisory role at Polymarket, after his firm 1789 Capital invested in Polymarket.

+War bets

+Polymarket allows bets on armed conflicts, which has led to members of armed forces placing bets on operations, impacts on war reporting, and bets about nuclear war.
+War bets may rely on classified military information.
+According to the Anti-Corruption Data Collective, 52% of military action long-shot bets—defined as those worth $2,500 or more with odds at or below 35%—are successful, compared to 25% for politics bets and 14% of all bets.

+Russo-Ukrainian War

+During the Russo-Ukrainian war, the Institute for the Study of War (ISW) indicated on a map that Russian forces had advanced into downtown Myrnohrad on November 14, 2025, despite no evidence to support such an advance.
+After a bet that the city would be captured by Russia by November 15 was closed, the fictitious advance was removed from the map.
+The next day, a Polymarket user accused ISW of fraud because its maps did not reflect the actual extent of Russian advances.
+Ukrainian DeepState in turn accused Polymarket of improperly using its maps and data to fuel bets.